Ryushe/scripts/README.md

 worms launcher - ngrok -> public ip & launches the game

 installeverything... - script to set-up new linux boxes (sets up all my configs and such)

+switch pro - nintendo is a dogshit company, so this removes/adds the bt connection so the controller can reconnect
+- ya, so shitty that you cant RECONNECT once you dc